21 Aug 2024

 People of colour have pioneered climate activism and resistance around the world, they're often left out of spaces where climate policies and agreements are made.
 Meanwhile, the industrialised north continues to benefit from the causes of climate breakdown and closes its borders to climate refugees despite contributing most to the cause of their displacement.

-We're also seeing a rise in far-right extremism and fascism.
+We're also seeing a rise in far-right extremism and fascism, such as the violent riots currently taking place across the UK.
 The use of climate narratives to further oppress marginalised groups like refugees is chilling.
 People are blaming migrants and refugees for everything from climate breakdown to the cost-of-living crisis.
 This is an intentional tactic to drive division in our society and it’s simply not true.

 Not only are these narratives wrong, but they distract from, and delay, meaningful action on climate change, access to green space and clean air, exposure to pollution and waste.
 They further entrench inequality and oppression of peoples in the Global South, and ignore the worst consequences of the climate crisis around the world today.